tcet-opensource/documentation/docs/projects/tcet-linux/installation/troubleshoot-installation.md

 - Confirm that you have at least 10GB of free disk space on the target drive.
 If not, free up space or select a different drive with sufficient space for installation.

 - During the installation process, you can choose to manually partition the disk.
-Ensure that you allocate sufficient space for the root partition ("/") and any other necessary partitions.
+Ensure that you allocate sufficient space for the root partition ("/"), home partition and any other necessary partitions.

 ## Post-Installation Issues